All Episodes

 Benghazi, Libya, North Africa, disaster.

-Supporting Mohammed Morsi, disaster.
+Supporting Mohamed Morsi, disaster.

-The Russian reset a disaster.
+The Russian reset, a disaster.

-China a disaster with their territorial ambitions.
+China, a disaster with their territorial ambitions.

 I can't think of a single one.

-Even though top intelligence officials reject all of this, even though the FBI rejects it completely, even though there's no new evidence.
+Well, now he's trying to undermine the Electoral College with Hillary, even though top intelligence officials reject all of this, even though the FBI rejects it completely, even though there's no new evidence.

 We had an armed Trump hater arrested at Trump Tower.